LIMXTEC/awesome-bitcore-btx/readme.md

 * [PayByte](https://paybyte.io/) PayByte Homepage
 * [PayByte Payment Button Generator](https://paybyte.io/payment-button-generator) Use our button wizard to create your purchase button.
 Add your button to your website to accept crypto payments from your website.
 * [PayByte Payment Link Generator](https://paybyte.io/payment-link-generator) Accept crypto with a simple URL.
 Just share your payment URL or push it into your website and you are good to go.
-* [PayByte Developer API](https://paybyte.io/docapi)Accept crypto with our safe and easy to use developer API.
+* [PayByte Developer API](https://paybyte.io/docapi) Accept crypto with our safe and easy to use developer API.
 Get paid with a single GET request.
 * [PayByte - Checkout](https://play.google.com/store/apps/details?id=com.setgetgo.setgetgo_android&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1) Point of Sale app easiest way to accept Crypto on mobile devices.